Ready to build a full-stack influencer program?

 They leveraged her in-depth knowledge about running to create educational content for their audience.
 And of course, they tagged her in all the posts.

-This show that you can utilize the partnership with a creator for much more than just sales.
-The content they've created for you once can be used for social media posts, product pages, reviews, and even ads.
-By repurposing your influencers' authentic content, you can maximize the benefits of your influencer marketing spend.
+This show that you can utilize the partnership with an infuencer for much more than just sales.
+The authentic UGC influencers create for you can be used for social media posts, product pages, reviews, and even ads.
+By repurposing your influencers' content, you can maximize the benefits of your influencer marketing spend.

 As guys, Ben and his team didn't know how to empathize with the struggles of the female body when working out.
 So when they wanted to launch female fitness wear, they collaborated with their original creator, Nikki Blackketter for feedback and input.

 Nikki’s perspective helped the Gymshark team create a great female workout clothing line.
-But it also helped Nikki authentically endorse the products after the launch.
+But it also helped Nikki authentically promote the products after the launch.

-They used the same formula again when they collaborate with a TikTok creator @whitneyysimmons to create a line of female fitness apparel.
+They used the same formula again when they collaborate with a TikTok influencer @whitneyysimmons to create a line of female fitness apparel.

 Gymshark knows how to maximize the benefits of influencer marketing.
-So they went beyond social media and created blogs highlighting the creator as well as the collection.
+So they went beyond social media and created blogs highlighting the influencer as well as the collection.

 Gymshark is not the only brand to utilize this strategy.
 Pura Vida also launched bracelet packs in collaboration with their top ambassadors.

 Rarely does anyone work out without a playlist or a podcast.
 Gym-goers hang out on Spotify as well.
-Gymshark recognized that and used Spotify to create motivational, creator-themed playlists.
-Some playlist names focus on the creator with their name and image.
+Gymshark recognized that and used Spotify to create motivational, influencer-themed playlists.
+Some playlist names focus on the influencer with their name and image.

 They provided content to their audience on Spotify plus showcased their association with names that fitness enthusiasts can trust.